pmem/pmem.github.io/content/blog/2016/windows-nvml.md

 #### Common Code

-You will only find a few areas where there are Widnows specific files and/or directories in the repository and there were added only in cases where there was really no other choice; OS specific implementations of locks and threads for example.
+You will only find a few areas where there are Windows specific files and/or directories in the repository and there were added only in cases where there was really no other choice; OS specific implementations of locks and threads for example.
 Use of OS compilation switches,